u-x/nation-bot/README.md

   5. Hit the "Run" button and head to [https://uptimerobot.com](https://uptimerobot.com).
 Make an account or log in if you have one.
   6. Make a new HTTPS monitor with the URL of `project-name.repl-username.repl.co`.
 This will also be linked in the top right of your project once you run it for the first time.
 The friendly name does not matter.
 Leave it at a 5 minute check time as repls go offline every 5 minutes.
   7. It should be up and running and it should go 24/7.

+## Questions or bugs about this bot?
+If you have spotted any bugs within the bot or have any questions, open an issue on this repository or DM me on discord at Ieo#0001.
+I may also set this up for you if you so choose and trust me enough.
+I hope you all enjoy. :D